burcutanis/ReactTodoAppWithFunctions/README.md

-# Todo App With React Functions
+# Todo App With React Function Component

 It is a simple app which I wrote during the learning process of react.js.
 It was writting by using react functions.